yu-fung-hang/interview-QnA/Java/README.md

 |:---------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------:|
 | **NOT synchronized**.
 It cannot be shared between many threads without proper synchronization code. | **Synchronized**.
 It is thread-safe and can be shared with many threads. |
 |                          one null key and multiple null values are allowed                          |                     no null key or value are allowed                     |

+## Q9: Contiguous memory locations are usually used for storing actual values in an array but not in ArrayList.
+Explain the reason.

+An array generally contains elements of the primitive data types such as int, float, etc. In such cases, the array directly stores these elements at contiguous memory locations.
+While an ArrayList does not contain primitive data types.
+An arrayList contains the reference of the objects at different memory locations instead of the object itself.
+That is why the objects are not stored at contiguous memory locations.